tasmota/docs/docs/Bluetooth_MI32.md

 - 8 - did not write value
 - 9 - timeout: did not read on notify

-####Op codes:
+Op (codes):

 - 1 - read
 - 2 - write
 - 3 - subscribe - direct response after launching a run command to subscribe
+- 5 - disconnect
+- 6 - retrieve all *services* of connected device
+- 7 - retrieve all *characteristics* and *GATT Characteristic Property Flags*  of a service
 - 103 - notify read - the notification with data from the BLE server

-UUID:
+uuid:
-Returns the 16 bit UUID of the characteristic as a number, that returns a value.
+Returns the 16 bit UUID of the characteristic as a number, even if the UUID was 128 bit.

+handle:
+Returns the 16 bit handle of the characteristic as a number.

 Internally this creates a context, that can be modified with the following methods: